 - 1/16 teaspoon salt (sea)

-- To make the salted butter caramel: In a saucepan set over medium-low heat, melt the butter in the heavy cream.
+- In a saucepan set over medium-low heat, melt the butter in the heavy cream.
 Immediately remove from the heat and set aside.

 - When the caramel is a rich golden color, remove the pan from the heat and carefully add the hot cream and melted butter to the caramel.
 Take care to stand back during this process; the hot caramel will bubble up to the sides of the pan.